 - Medication should be kept in a known, safe, and secure location. - A designated refrigerator in an appropriate location will be available for cold storage.
-This will be strictly in accordance with product instructions; paying particular note to temperature and in the original container in which dispensed. - Prescribed emergency medication, such as epi-pens or asthma inhalers, should remain with the pupil, or immediately accessible at all times; including P.E and off-site educational visits, before and after school clubs - Parents/carer are responsible for ensuring that the school has an adequate amount of medication for their child - Woodland Grange will only accept medication that is in date, labelled and in its original container including prescribing instructions for administration. - Inhalers will be kept in individual classrooms (preferably in a grab bag), unless there is a specific reason why this is not appropriate, which must be documented in the IHCP
+This will be strictly in accordance with product instructions; paying particular note to temperature and in the original container in which dispensed. - Prescribed emergency medication, such as asthma inhalers, should remain with the pupil, epi-pens are stored centrally but should be immediately accessible at all times; including P.E and off-site educational visits, before and after school clubs. - Parents/carer are responsible for ensuring that the school has an adequate amount of medication for their child - Woodland Grange will only accept medication that is in date, labelled and in its original container including prescribing instructions for administration.
+School will regularly monitor and notify parents regarding expiration dates of medicines. - Inhalers will be kept in individual classrooms (preferably in a grab bag), unless there is a specific reason why this is not appropriate, which must be documented in the IHCP